david-todorov/OData-OLingo-Shop-Floor-Assistance/README.md

-# shop-floor-assistance

-Project for developing operator guides and assistance tools for pharmaceutical production lines.
+# [Shop Floor Assistance](https://github.com/david-todorov/shop-floor-assistance) enhanced with [OData](https://www.odata.org/) developed by [Olingo](https://olingo.apache.org/)

-## OData-SFA
+## OData-Shop-Floor-Assistance

-This enhancement integrates OData (Open Data Protocol) into the Shop Floor Assistance project to enable seamless and standardized data access.
+This enhancement integrates OData (Open Data Protocol) into the [Shop Floor Assistance](https://github.com/david-todorov/shop-floor-assistance) to enable seamless and standardized data access.
 OData is an open protocol for building and consuming RESTful APIs, widely recognized for its powerful query capabilities and interoperability with diverse data sources.
 The implementation uses OLingo to adhere to the OData standard.

 ## Docker